22 Best Books on HDL

 9."SystemVerilog for Verification: A Guide to Learning the Testbench Language Features" by Chris Spear and Greg Tumbush

-“SystemVerilog for Verification: A Guide to Learning the Testbench Language Features” Book Review: This book describes the main principles of system Verilog for verification purposes.
-Main concepts included are verification guidelines, data types, procedural statements and routine, connecting the test bench and design.
-New topics on static variables, DPI and print specified are included in this book. hundreds of examples and code samples are provided to explain the text easily.
-UVM features are also described in depth.
-This book is useful for undergraduate computer engineering, circuit design, circuits testing students.
+“SystemVerilog for Verification: A Guide to Learning the Testbench Language Features” Book Review: This book is a comprehensive guide to the main principles of using System Verilog for verification purposes.
+It covers essential concepts such as verification guidelines, data types, procedural statements and routines, and connecting the test bench and design.
+The book also introduces new topics such as static variables, DPI, and print specification, and provides hundreds of examples and code samples to aid understanding.
+Additionally, the book delves into in-depth coverage of UVM features.
+This book is an essential resource for undergraduate computer engineering, circuit design, and circuit testing students seeking to enhance their knowledge of System Verilog for verification purposes.

 10."Embedded SoPC Design with Nios II Processor and VHDL Examples" by Pong P Chu